‘Our ears were ringing’: Tongans describe harrowing volcano eruption, hours swimming at sea

 Australian troops in face masks unloaded supplies from a cargo plane on Thursday as Tongan authorities in full-body protective gear oversaw the operation, according to photos released Friday by the Australian military.

 The supplies were then put into quarantine for three days, Kupu said.
-And the Australian airplane only spent about 90 minutes on the tarmac before leaving, though another came later in the day, according to Defense Minister Peter Dutton.
+And the airplane only spent about 90 minutes on the tarmac before leaving, though another came later in the day, according to Australian defense minister Peter Dutton.

 As aid trickled in, stories of Tongans’ ordeal began to filter out.